pysysops/LocalDev/README.md

 _Always remove the guest user in production and use application specific users_

+#### Web UI
+The RabbitMQ Management UI is at: http://localhost:15672

 ### Redis
 A redis container with `--appendonly yes`.

 _Consider enabling and using auth in production or listening on 127.0.0.1 only_

+#### Web UI
+There is a container running Redis Commander at: http://localhost:16379

 ## Usage
 Clone this repo somewhere and open a terminal inside it.